westfox-5/JavaPlot/README.md

 Now create charts based on these data in 3 way:

-* Create utomatically a JFrame (800x600) with title passed as an argument in DataTable object constructor
+* Create automatically a JFrame (800x600) with title passed as an argument in DataTable object constructor

 		dt.createDiagram(DataTable.graphicTypes._TYPE_);